henrik42/extended-lisp-reader/README.md

 **TODO: this is my PLAN to go.
 Not implemented yet**

-When you're consuming DLS with a parser you usually build an AST first.
+When you're consuming DSLs with a parser you usually build an AST first.
 Then you walk this AST and build up some data structure which you pass to some sort if *interpreter* (there are parsers that let you build that data structure as part of the parsing process;